getvero/vero/README.markdown

 # vero

-vero makes it easy to interact with Vero's REST API from your Rails 3.x app.
+vero makes it easy to interact with Vero's REST API from your Ruby app.
 Vero is a user lifecycle platform that allows you to engage and re-engage your customer base via email, based on the actions they perform in your software.

 For more information about the platform, [click here](http://getvero.com) to visit Vero.